 Our January 1 Tweet contains the other two images in this series.
 The first shows employees at Tori's K9 Adventures taking 14 dogs on a pack walk.
 The second shows employees of Forever Home Rescue Center taking 20 dogs on a pack walk in Virginia Beach.
 In late May, Forever Home adopted out a pit bull that required a shock collar as a condition.
 When the adopter removed the collar a few hours later, the dog immediately attacked and killed the adopter's elderly mother.

 The two owners of Forever Home, Toni Enright and Jamie Cochran, are also self-appointed canine "experts," who self-describe as "disciples of Cesar Millan" and that his "pack-based philosophies struck a cord."
 Both are bent on "saving" dangerous dogs from humane euthanasia through their talents of magical rehabilitation.
 Forever Home also did not disclose to the adopter that the pit bull, which snapped into kill-mode, had a history of bites, aggression and "lack of impulse control."

-We also added an image of Cesar Millan rollerblading with a pack of 10 leashed dogs.
+Cesar Millan has long been seen walking or rollerblading with a pack of leashed dogs.
 There is no doubt that Millan has inspired a generation of young, self-appointed canine "experts."
 It is one thing to train puppy bootcamp and obedience (Tori's K9 Adventures) or to slap a shock collar on a dog with a bite history and "lack of impulse control" (Forever Home).
 It is quite another to be a real expert in canine aggression, unpredictable pit bull aggression or a vicious fatal dog mauling.